 For celebrity stylist Rachel Zoe, a self-purchase can be a celebration of success or just a great jewel to add to her glam jewelry collection.
 “I had wanted diamond studs since I was 15-years old,” explains Zoe.
 “When I became successful I finally bought a pair.
 They are not massive or tiny, they are perfect and I still wear them almost every day.”

 One of the many stunning diamond rings in Zoe’s collection is an Art Deco ring she eyed for ages before ultimately finding it irresistible.
 “I wear it all the time,” she says.
 “I look at it and I love it and I know that I earned it and bought it for myself and something about that makes it feel even better.”

 And let’s not forget about Meghan Markle’s recent purchase of a new diamond pendant.
 The delicate jewel the Duchess of Sussex wore on October 3rd for a daytime event was a Solid Pavé Teardrop Necklace by Adina Reyter.

-While Meghan received many dazzling diamond jewels as wedding presents, this piece is more in line with the styles she wore before the wedding.
-The $418 jewel added a lovely touch of sparkle to Meghan’s cool Hunter green leather skirt and silk blouse she wore for a daytime outing with Prince Harry.
+While Meghan received many dazzling diamond jewels as wedding presents, this diamond pendant necklace is more in line with the styles she wore before the wedding.
+The $418 diamond pendant added a lovely touch of sparkle to Meghan’s cool Hunter green leather skirt and silk blouse she wore for a daytime outing with Prince Harry.